sidtricoder/FruitZone/frontend/README.md

 1. Connect your GitHub repository
 2. Set the following in Render's dashboard:
    - Root Directory: `/` (the frontend directory itself)
-   - Build Command: `npm install && npm run build`
+   - Build Command: `npm install && npm run build:render`
    - Publish Directory: `dist`

+> Note: We use a special build script for Render (`build:render`) that bypasses TypeScript compilation errors with vite.config.ts.

 ## Environment Variables